Cyclic redundancy check decoding and removal

 rnti, is XORed with itself.

-blkcrc— CRC input data bit vectornumeric column vector
+blkcrc— CRC input data bit vector

 CRC input data bit vector, specified as a numeric column vector.
 The function checks the input bit vector for a CRC error assuming that the data consists of a block of data with CRC bits attached.